-It’s getting to the peak of summer in Croatia and that means heights of 40 degrees in the Mediterranean sun.
+It’s getting to the peak of summer in Croatia and that means heights of 40 degrees in the Mediterranean sun during your villa holiday.
 The sea breeze takes the harshness away from the sun but it’s important to remember to be careful when spending time outside, especially during the hottest times.
-Read our 5 top tips for staying cool in Croatia this summer.
+Read our 5 top tips for staying cool in Croatia this summer to get the most from your villa holiday.

 Whilst to some it may seem silly to cover up in the sun, when visiting the various sites and excursions throughout Croatia you will spend a long time in the sun and it is important to keep covered during this time.
 Light, airy cotton clothes will keep you cool and covered during your days out.